miharajster/How-to-Learn/README.md

 #### But how to do that without dieing of boredom?
 Get an Arduino or RaspberryPi.
 If you want to learn just C++, buy an Arduino.
 If you want to learn a bit of LINUX on a way, buy RaspberryPi.

-If you chose this route, you don't need the next step :).